mishra-sweta/NetflixGPT/README.md

 - Create SignUp in Firebase (User Account)
 - Implement Sign In user API
 - Created Redux Store with userSlice
+- Implemented SignOut
+- Update Profile
+- Redirect to login page if user is not logged in and vice versa
+- Unsubscribed to the onAuthStateChanged Callback

 # Features